drgg62086/luna/README.md

 but in 'Auction mode' , if someone want to modify a pixel that has been modified by others, they need to consume more luna than others

-Either way,at the end of time , the canvas will automatically be cast as an NFT to auction, and the auction proceeds should automatically split in two part, one part used to buy luna and burning, and the other part should assigned to the last modifier of each pixel on the canvas(including the bonus on every trade after that),this will encourages people to get involved
+Either way,at the end of time, the canvas will automatically be cast as an NFT to auction, and the auction proceeds are used partly buy luna for burning and partly for distribution according to the last modifier to each pixel on the canvas

-if this works well, and taking advantage of the popularity of the community, and the possibility of '0.00001 to 100', and the special cast NFT mode that no one’s ever tried before, that should attract a lot of participants, more and more popularity , and speed up the burning of UST and Luna more and more fast
+if this works well, and taking advantage of the popularity of the community + the possibility of '0.00001 to 100' + the special cast NFT mode that no one’s ever tried before, that should attract a lot of participants, more and more popularity , and speed up the burning of UST and Luna more and more fast

 ...